 You don’t have a time problem.
 You have a fit problem.

-You’ve tried the Pomodoro Technique.
-You’ve color-coded your calendar.
-You downloaded three apps, bought a planner, and blocked out your mornings for deep work.
-By Thursday, the whole thing collapsed.
+You’ve tried time management techniques and watched them collapse.
+You color-coded your calendar, downloaded three apps, bought a planner, and blocked your mornings for deep work.
+By Thursday, the system was gone.

 This guide is part of our Productivity collection.

-The instinct is to blame yourself.
-But a 2021 meta-analysis by Aeon, Faber, and Panaccio, covering 158 studies and 53,957 participants, found something that reframes the entire conversation: time management techniques work – they improve both job performance and well-being – but the effect size depends on the match between the technique and the person using it [1].
-Generic advice underperforms targeted approaches.
-As Claessens, van Eerde, Rutte, and Roe concluded in their review of 32 empirical studies on time management behavior, success depends on aligning the technique to the specific behavioral need [2]. **The technique that failed you was not broken.
+You’ve tried time management techniques before.
+The instinct, when they stop working, is to blame yourself.
+But a 2021 meta-analysis by Aeon, Faber, and Panaccio, covering 158 studies and 53,957 participants, found something that reframes the entire conversation: time management techniques work – they improve both job performance and well-being – but the authors note that the field still lacks clarity on how individual differences moderate those effects, and that targeted matching remains an open research question [1].
+As Claessens, van Eerde, Rutte, and Roe concluded in their review of 32 empirical studies on time management behavior, the relationship between specific techniques and performance outcomes is complex and not fully established [2]. **The technique that failed you was not broken.
 It was built for a different person’s problem.**

 **Time management techniques fail most often due to method-person mismatch, not lack of discipline or effort.**